Gnomiro/ledps/README.md

 [09:20] Oeller: Since Manifest Strike has no tooltip: What are the scaling tags?
 Any Attributes?
 [20:45] Mike W: Physical, Melee, Strength and Attunement.

+[21:12] sir.hrsT: hello quick question : how is the interaction between Rive nodes "Execution" and "Savagery" for the third hit.
+Does the third Hit gets the dmg amp from hitting an ignited target and THAN consumes the ingnite to boost phys dmg or does it consume the ignite and doesnt get any boost from "Savagery"?
+[21:24] Mike W: The bonus damage from hitting an ignited target gets calculated first then it consumes the ignite.